dhhdy/TCDNet/README.md

 .<div align=center><img src="https://github.com/user-attachments/assets/64fcdb75-8419-45c9-8444-b4a655419652" width="600" height="450" /></div>

 # Overview
-We propose a double-branch network TCDNet for lung nodule segmentation, which address the segmentation challenges caused by the morphological characteristics of lung nodules and imbalance feature weight information.
+•	We propose a novel network structure named TCDNet, which adopts Transformer and CNN as its Dual-branch feature extractor to progressively sample the multi-scale channel semantic information while capturing both global and local information.
+•	 Two innovative modules named Shallow Fusion (SF) and Feature Aggregation (FA) and an improved upsampling structure called Dense Connection Based on Element-wise Addition (DCEA) are proposed to address the problem caused by the imbalance feature weight information of the CT images.
+•	The proposed method achieves promising results in the LIDC-IDRI and in-house datasets.